k3d-io/k3d/docs/usage/registries.md

 ### Using k3d-managed registries

-!!! info "Just ported!"
-      The k3d-managed registry is available again as of k3d v4.0.0 (January 2021)

 #### Create a dedicated registry together with your cluster

 1. `#!bash k3d cluster create mycluster --registry-create mycluster-registry`: This creates your cluster `mycluster` together with a registry container called `mycluster-registry`